gomorpheus/morpheus-apidoc/source/includes/_users.md

-offset | 0 | Offset of records you want to load sort | name | Sort order direction | asc | Sort direction, use 'desc' to reverse sort order phrase | null | Filter by matching firstName, lastName, username, or email username | null | Filter by username lastUpdated | null | Date filter, restricts query to only load users updated  timestamp is more recent or equal to the date specified
+offset | 0 | Offset of records you want to load sort | name | Sort order direction | asc | Sort direction, use 'desc' to reverse sort order phrase |  | Filter by matching firstName, lastName, username, or email username |  | Filter by username lastUpdated |  | Date filter, restricts query to only load users updated  timestamp is more recent or equal to the date specified

 ## Get a Specific User